 - Educate our younger citizens (and potential Council members) by providing City Hall tours and briefings for various classes & organizations

 - Administrating and coordinating all City elections as contracted with the Taylor County Elections Administrator

 - Central Appraisal District; Abilene ISD; Wylie ISD; West Central Texas Municipal Water District; AEP; TXU; West Central Texas Council of Governments; Texas Municipal League; Secretary of State (Notary Public Section, Statutory Documents, Elections Division); News Media (KTXS, KTAB, KRBC, Abilene Reporter-News); Better Business Bureau; Chamber of Commerce; and the Abilene Convention & Visitors Bureau

-Applicants applying for an alcoholic Beverage License/Permit in the City of Abilene are required to have the following checklist completed prior to certification of the application by the City Secretary.
+Applicants applying for an alcoholic Beverage License/Permit in the City of Abilene are required to have the attached checklist completed prior to certification of the Texas Alcoholic Beverage Commission Pre-Qualification Application by the City Secretary.

 Applicants are to complete all identifying information (i.e. Trade Name, Address, etc.) prior to obtaining the required City signatures.

 The following City offices must sign the Checklist: